AFAgarap/pt-clustering-ae/README.md

 ![](assets/clustering_fmnist.png)
 **Figure 6.
 Voronoi diagram for the k-Means clustering algorithm prediction on the Fashion-MNIST dataset.
 The left diagram shows the clustering on the original dataset, the middle for the reconstructed data, and the right for the latent code.**

+We posit the following reasons for this density: (1) only the most salient features are included in the latent space representation of the data - a simpler and lower-dimension data representation - this is also the reason behind its denoising capability, and (2) as per [12](https://arxiv.org/abs/1312.6114), [24](https://arxiv.org/abs/1401.0118), [27](https://projecteuclid.org/euclid.ba/1386166315), learning  the approximateinference inevitably results to lower variance, influencing thedata points to cluster near their expected value[9](https://www.deeplearningbook.org/) – which consequently helps the objective of the clustering algorithm, i.e. variance minimization.